Can You Recover From Lyme Disease? What Patients Should Know

 - Residual nerve or tissue injury

-Understanding these factors helps guide individualized care.
+Understanding these factors is essential for guiding individualized care.

 Recovery From Chronic or Late-Stage Lyme Disease